smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Updates

 V1.51:
 * An alert tone can now be played when a notification is triggered.
-Make sure you copy the alert.txt file into the MELODIES folder of Awtrix Light to make this work.
+Make sure you copy the provided alert.txt file into the MELODIES folder of Awtrix Light to make this work.

 V1.50:
 * Added the possibility to select media players in the Awtrix Create Sensor App.
 It's now possible to show the artist and song on the clock when a new song starts playing on the selected media player.